 Today is the day to start helping your husband reach your dreams.
 Why today?
 Because time doesn’t stop and wait for us to catch up!
-I realize this every time I look into the mirror.
-I’m a bit rounder than I was when we got married.
-So is my husband John.
+I realize this every time I look in the mirror.
+I’m a bit rounder than I was when we got married – so is my husband, John.
 We both have more wrinkles.
 His hair is speckled with gray.
 (My hair would have more speckles, too, if it weren’t for Clairol.)

-On our very first date the first thing that impressed me about John was his passion for life.
-He had traveled the world in the Marine Corps.
-He had plans for college … and dreamed of a bright future.
-He had passion for God.
+On our very first date, the first thing that impressed me about John was his passion for life.
+He had traveled the world in the Marine Corps, and now he had plans for college and dreamed of a bright future.
+He also had a real passion for God.

-Looking back on our 25 years together, I realized that our toughest times in marriage were those when we both became stuck in the busy ruts of life.
+Looking back on our 30-plus years together, I realize now that our toughest times in marriage were those when we both became stuck in the busy ruts of life.
 We didn’t share our dreams; we didn’t make plans for what we could do.
-Instead we filled our days with busyness and both felt overwhelmed and unfilled.
+Instead, we filled our days with busyness and both felt overwhelmed and unfilled.

-Passion in life isn’t just something that happens.
-Rather it must be sought.
-And as wives we can help our husbands do just that.
+Passion in life isn’t just something that happens; rather, it must be sought.
+As wives, we can help our husbands do just that.

 1. Pay attention.

 When we first moved to Little Rock my husband talked (and talked and talked) about all the cool bike trails.
 I realized he wanted to explore them but needed a better bike to do it.
-We tightened our belt in other areas and got him a good bike… and soon our teen son got one, too, so Dad could have a biking partner.
-Wouldn’t you know … just a few months ago I got one, too, and we’re exploring those trails together.
+We tightened our belt in other areas and got him a good bike… and soon our then-teen son got one, too, so Dad could have a biking partner.
+Wouldn’t you know, just a few months ago I got one, too, and we’re exploring those trails together.
 My husband loves biking, and he’s energized for the rest of the day after a ride.
 Because I was paying attention I knew it was something he’d enjoy.
 Turns out I also found something I enjoy!

 First, I love the Czech Republic.
-I’ve been there six times and if you gave me an all-expense-paid trip today, I’d go there again.
+I’ve been there many times, both on mission trips and to visit my daughter, Leslie.
+If you gave me an all-expense-paid trip today, I’d go there again.
 My dream is to live there for an extended period with my family as short-term missionaries.
-I dream of meeting people as I walk along the cobblestone streets.
-I dream of opening our home for English lessons and Bible studies.
+I dream of meeting people as I walk along the cobblestone streets, and of opening our home for English lessons and Bible studies.
 We have no plans for that in the future, but we’ve gone on two mission trips to the Czech Republic and we’ve helped dozens of others go there, too.

 Second, John’s big dream is to open an orphanage in a South American country.
-We have no immediate plans to do that, but we’ve adopted seven beautiful child.
-Who knows if we’ll need to open an orphanage after all!
+We have no immediate plans to do that, but we’ve adopted seven beautiful children – who knows if we’ll need to open an orphanage after all!